rickbot-dot/xploitable/README.md

 (because the installer could be installed), and that AppImages can bypass some organisation rules.

-A Snap or Flatpak cannot be provided because they are sandboxed, and the system's kernel cannot be accessed by sandboxed packages, as there is no Snap connection that offers the kernel, and Flatpak does not seem to have permissions to access package-defined folders.
+Snaps for Xploitable cannot be provided because they are sandboxed, and the system's kernel cannot be accessed by sandboxed packages, as there is no Snap connection that offers the kernel.

-A package for AUR may be released by someone in the kernel community.
-Possibly the same for a PPA (Debian/Ubuntu/Kali/KDE Neon/etc.) and a Copr repository (Red Hat/Fedora/etc.).
+A package in AUR may be released by someone in the kernel community, as I mainly develop for Debian-based and Fedora systems.

-## Built-In Modules
+## Built-ins

+These modules are available by default on an empty install:

 * Boot `initramfs` from GRUB: Adds `noinit` kernel option to disable the current init system and stop the loading sequence after preparing the `initramfs` enviornment (pre-init).